Riding 755 Horses Through California In A ZR1, The Ultimate Front-Engine Corvette

 Photography by Alex Sobran

 Very specific context is required to call a vehicle practical when it has 755 supercharged horsepower and a rear wing capable of providing 950 pounds of frictional assistance to semi-slick tires that look like they’ve come from the functional end of a steamroller.
-It’s not typical for manufacturers to include production vehicles that can perform like the Corvette C7 ZR1 in their lineup, and the ones that do build such things typically charge twice the price for them.
+It’s not typical for manufacturers to include production vehicles that can perform like the Corvette C7 ZR1 in their lineup, and the ones that do typically charge twice the price.
 But it’s only because of and amongst these expensive mid-engine monocoque lumps from Europe that a 200-mile-per-hour GM product can emerge as a pragmatic choice.

 There’s a distinct girl next door allure to a sports car that can outpace a Huracan and share a service center with a Tahoe, and despite this Corvette’s list of low lap times, general potency on paper, and price point ($120,000 for two-passenger transportation is not cheap in absolute terms), it still fits comfortably into the real world as something feasible and attainable that won’t complain about being told to commute five days a week.
 It sponges away potholes remarkably well for a car that can also change direction like a kitten and spin its tires in third gear, and it’s one of the best material symbols of the American Dream.